Gheorghe Avramescu: Death

 The Romanian 4th Army was placed under command of General Nicolae Dăscălescu, who struggled to find out what had happened to Avrămescu.
 Zhmachenko advised him to find information about Avramescu at the Romanian Ministry of Defence or the Romanian General Staff.
 According to the Soviets, Avramescu was killed on 3 March 1945 in an aerial attack on the car that was transporting him.
 The general was the only occupant of the car to be killed; at least 3 other occupants were NKVD officers.
 According to the official report issued on 23 March 1945 by NKVD head Lavrentiy Beria, Avramescu was hit by a bullet through the car's windshield.
 He was buried in a cemetery in the Sashalom neighborhood of Budapest.

 Also on 3 March 1945, Adela, Avramescu's wife and Felicia Avramescu-Sturdza, his daughter, were arrested and sent to Siberia.
 His daughter committed suicide; according to Soviet sources, this happened on 6 March 1945.
 Adela returned to Romania in 1956.

-On 23 October 2000, his remains were brought back to Romania and were reburied with military honours at the Hajongard Cemetery of Cluj-Napoca.
+On 23 October 2000, his remains were brought back to Romania and were reburied with military honours at the Military Cemetery of Cluj-Napoca.
 A bust of Avramescu has been erected in the city's Ștefan cel Mare Square.
 Streets in Botoșani, Brăila, and Târgu Mureș, as well as a school in Prăjești bear his name.
 The 24th "General Gheorghe Avramescu" Vânători de munte Battalion is headquartered in Miercurea Ciuc.